playframework/playframework/documentation/manual/tutorial/HelloWorldTutorial.md

 [[images/play-stack.png]]

 Play APIs are available in both Java and Scala.
 The Framework uses [Akka](https://akka.io) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html) under the hood.
 This endows Play applications with a stateless, non-blocking, event-driven architecture that provides horizontal and vertical scalability and uses resources more efficiently.
-Play projects contain Scala components, but because Play has a Java API, you do not need to learn Scala to use Play successfully if you are a Java developer.
+Play projects contain Scala components, but because Play has a Java API, Java developers do not need to learn Scala to use Play successfully.

 Here are just a few of the reasons developers love using Play Framework:

 - Its Model-View-Controller (MVC) architecture is familiar and easy to learn.
 - Direct support of common web development tasks and hot reloading saves precious development time.
-- A large active community that promotes knowledge sharing.
+- A large active community promotes knowledge sharing.
-- Use of [Twirl templates](https://github.com/playframework/twirl) to render pages.
+- [Twirl templates](https://github.com/playframework/twirl) render pages.
 The Twirl template language is:
     - Easy to learn
     - Requires no special editor
     - Provides type safety
     - Is compiled so that errors display in the browser

 To learn more about Play's benefits, see Play's [[Introduction]] and [[Philosophy]].
 Now, let's dive into what a Play application looks like.